wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-actions/sponsor-fee.md

 > :warning: The `SponsorFee` structure is added in Standard library **version 4** which becomes available since node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.

 `SponsorFee` is a structure that sets up sponsorship.
-For information about sponsorship, see the [Spensored Fee](/en/blockchain/waves-protocol/sponsored-fee) article.
+For information about sponsorship, see the [Sponsored Fee](/en/blockchain/waves-protocol/sponsored-fee) article.
 The sponsorship setup is performed only if the structure is included in the resulting expression of the callable function.
 See details in the [Callable Function](/en/ride/functions/callable-function) article.

 The sponsorship setup is only available if the asset is issued by a dApp account (by the same script invocation as well) and is not a smart asset.